Fara7amad/Text-Classification---NLP/README.md

 3. Vocabulary set extraction.

 4. Estimation of model parameters.
-a.
-Estimate the prior distribution of the Naïve Bayes Classifier at each class.
+     - Estimate the prior distribution of the Naïve Bayes Classifier at each class.
-b.
-Estimate the likelihood of each word in the training dataset for each class
+     - Estimate the likelihood of each word in the training dataset for each class
-Note: do not forget to handle Zero probabilities using Add-1 Laplacian Smoothing and
+     - Handle Zero probabilities using Add-1 Laplacian Smoothing and

-5. Document classification: predict the sentiment of each document in the test dataset using the model built in step 4.
+6. Document classification: predict the sentiment of each document in the test dataset using the model built in step 4.

-6. Model evaluation: Macro-averaged F1-score.
+7. Model evaluation: Macro-averaged F1-score.

-7. EXTRA: think of new features that can be included into the Naïve Bayes Classifier, which contribute to improve the system performance.
+8. EXTRA: think of new features that can be included into the Naïve Bayes Classifier, which contribute to improve the system performance.